laravel/docs/upgrade.md

 </div>

 <a name="upgrade-6.0"></a>
-## Upgrading To 6.0 From 5.8
+## Upgrading to 6.0 From 5.8

 #### Estimated Upgrade Time: One Hour

 > {note} We attempt to document every possible breaking change.
-Since some of these breaking changes are in obscure parts of the framework only a portion of these changes may actually affect your application.
+Since some of these breaking changes are in obscure parts of the framework, only a portion of these changes may actually affect your application.

 ### PHP 7.2 Required

-**Likelihood Of Impact: Medium**
+**Likelihood of Impact: Medium**

 PHP 7.1 will no longer be actively maintained as of December 2019.
 Therefore, Laravel 6.0 requires PHP 7.2 or greater.